Jump to video!

 If you're looking for a treat that can be prepped in advance, try this Thai-style fried ice cream that is super easy, and can be prepped and ready to go in the freezer for months!

-If the roti has been filled and topped with sauce...don't bother reheating it.
-It'll be chewy and not the same.
-BUT if you really want to do it in advance and reheat when serving, you can make a plain unfilled roti.
-Don't put any toppings on it, then when ready to serve you can pop it in a toaster oven for few minutes and it'll crisp back up, and then you can top it with toppings after.
-Obviously this isn't gonna be the same cuz the bananas won't get cooked...but if you're not doing a banana filling it may work for you.
+One trick for cooking roti in advance is to make a plain unfilled roti.
+Don't put any toppings on it, then when ready to serve you can pop it in a toaster oven or an air fryer, or re-fry it in a frying pan just for few minutes and it'll crisp back up.
+THEN you can top it with toppings after.
+Obviously this isn't gonna be the same cuz the bananas won't get cooked...but you can fry the bananas in butter separately to get it nice and warm and soft if you want!

 Description

-The video is a little long for this, but if you're gonna make it please make sure to watch the video before making!
-There are a lot of little techniques involved that are much better communicated via video than text.
+Thai roti, or "Thai pancakes" as they are sometimes called, are super popular snacks amongst visitors to Thailand.
+Filled with bananas, or change up the filling to whatever you like.
+I highly recommend watching the video before making these as there are a lot of little techniques involved that are much better communicated via video than text.
 But I promise the result will be worth it!

 Ingredients